manish-sg/stackgo-docs/docs/Docs Home.md

 <!-- theme: success -->
 > StackGo's core value proposition is to enable SaaS providers to allow their users to connect the SaaS platforms they already use to create seamless user experince.

-All SaaS product integrations require authorization and authentication before any data can be transacted, this is where managed authentication comes in!
+All SaaS product integrations require authorization and authentication before any data can be transacted, this is where managed authentication comes in.
-StackGo offers its managed authentication to allow developers to get started quickly with oAuth based platforms with a standardised approache that is state of the art and secure implementation.
-Hence developers can focus on building features for customers rather than being bogged in the minutiae of authentication.
-It also reduces the cost of experimentation and starting integrations with new platforms.
+StackGo offers its managed authentication capability to allow developers to get started quickly with oAuth based platforms.
+Using StackGo developers can leverage a standardised approach that is state of the art and secure oAuth client implementation.
+Hence developers can focus on building features for the end customers rather than being bogged in the minutiae of enabling these connections.
+It also reduces the cost of experimentation and barried to starting integrations with new platforms.

 Interested in learning more?
 Please work through our tutorial for [a tutorial](linik)

 #### Unified APIs

-While helping customers with the their SaaS product integrations we worked with a large number of SaaS platforms that have similar offerings within a vertical.
-However due to differing views in API design and product terminology they refer to the same canonical elements of a domain with differing terminology and support different operations.
+While helping customers with the their SaaS product integrations we integrated with a large number of SaaS platforms that have similar offerings within a vertical.
+However due to differing views in API design and product terminology they refer to the same canonical elements with differing terminology and support different operations.
-Since StackGo is the nexus off all oAuth based connections as per the `Managed Authentication` offereing we added a layer of API translation that creates a notional standard for common resources within a vertical.
+Since StackGo is the nexus off all oAuth based connections, we added a layer of API translation that creates a notional standard for common resources within SaaS platforms of a vertical.
 For example, with CRMs, StackGo can define a standard for `Contact` and define CRUD operations and fields that can be applied to any CRM.

 > Want to see it in action?
 Here is an article that works its way through [an example](Unified-API-An-early-look.md)